onlyskin/java-httpserver/README.md

 ## Building

-### To build the server, clone this repository, then run:
+### To build the server, clone this repository then run:
 ```
 gradle clean
 gradle jar